jjjkkyz/DCUDF/README.md

     # we have a lot default parameters, see source code for details.
     extractor = dcudf(query_fun, resolution, threshold)

+    # for complex models or nnon-manifold models such as car, sences, etc. Please disable cut postprocess.
+    extractor = dcudf(query_fun, resolution, threshold, is_cut=False)

+    # for low resolution, please decrease laplacian weight.
+    extractor = dcudf(query_fun, 64, threshold, laplacian_weight=500)

+    #Details in shown in code, please read it.

+    # for high quality distance field, you can also decrease laplacian weights.
+    # for high resolution, you can use as low r as possible to extract mesh.
+    # Email us if you have any problem about our hyper-parameters.

     mesh = extractor.optimize()

 # Demo